revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-Images in the database inserted using the BLOB datatype wherein the image stored as a byte stream.
-Below code is showing how to insert the image into DB.
+Images in the database inserted using the BLOB datatype wherein the image stored as a byte stream.Below code is showing how to insert the image into DB.

 ```java